-The brain never ceases to amaze us, this organ that allows us to be conscious of ourselves and others, to speak, to reflect, to juggle with symbols, to create, to learn.
-It is our mainframe that gives us our human character, this powerful machine that no artificial intelligence can yet surpass.
+The brain never ceases to amaze us, this organ that allows us to be aware of ourselves and of others, to speak, to think, to juggle with symbols, to create, to learn.
+It is our central computer that gives us our human character, this powerful machine that no artificial intelligence can yet surpass.
 Here are a few figures that will help you understand this.

 In these times of over-solicitation, attention is a crucial factor in our cognitive efficiency, whether we are learning new things or simply doing many of our daily tasks.
 To preserve and cultivate it, the first step is to know its unique mechanisms in order to identify the factors we can influence and those to ignore.
 Let's decipher it in 15 points!

 While there are many valid teaching methods, the latest findings in neuroscience have identified 4 factors necessary for successful learning.
 Compatible with the freedom and experimentation that remain important in pedagogy, these guiding principles can be integrated into various approaches.

 We are all quite familiar with the phenomenon of optical illusions, but less so with that of cognitive biases.
 Yet, these perceptual distortions that are to our mind what optical illusions are to our visual system incite us to make erroneous judgments or bad decisions daily...
 These shortcuts of the mind that allow the brain to simplify the processing of information are inevitable.
 Still, we can learn to detect them by better understanding them.